DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/NLP fundamentals/NLP_spectrum.md

 Set the stage for the idea of predicting the next token or word.
 Foundational Transformer-Based LLMs

-BERT (Bidirectional Encoder Representations from Transformers): Uses masked language modeling for pretraining; excellent for understanding-based tasks (e.g., classification, NER, QA).
+BERT (Bidirectional Encoder Representations from Transformers): Uses masked language modelling for pretraining; excellent for understanding-based tasks (e.g., classification, NER, QA).
-GPT (Generative Pretrained Transformer) series: Uses unidirectional (autoregressive) modeling for text generation; widely used in generative tasks.
+GPT (Generative Pretrained Transformer) series: Uses unidirectional (autoregressive) modelling for text generation; widely used in generative tasks.
 T5 (Text-to-Text Transfer Transformer): Treats all NLP tasks as text-to-text problems, flexible for many tasks.
 Other Notable Models: RoBERTa, XLNet, ELECTRA, ALBERT, Megatron, PaLM, LLaMA, etc.
 Training Paradigms

-Self-Supervised Learning: Using unlabeled data (e.g., next-token prediction, masked-language modeling).
+Self-Supervised Learning: Using unlabeled data (e.g., next-token prediction, masked-language modelling).
-Transfer Learning & Fine-Tuning: Pretrained models adapted to specific tasks with less labeled data.
+Transfer Learning & Fine-Tuning: Pretrained models adapted to specific tasks with less labelled data.
 Instruction Tuning & RLHF (Reinforcement Learning from Human Feedback): Techniques to make large models more aligned with user instructions and human preferences.
 Prompt Engineering

 Designing or automatically learning prompts to guide LLMs for zero-shot or few-shot task-solving.
 Emerged as a powerful technique to leverage large pretrained models without full fine-tuning.
-Why it matters: LLMs have become the backbone of modern NLP applications, from chatbots and content generation to advanced question answering and reasoning systems.
+Why it matters: LLMs have become the backbone of modern NLP applications, from chatbots and content generation to advanced question-answering and reasoning systems.

 7. Core NLP Tasks & Applications
 Text Classification